Change Password

 Third Phase: Community Aggregation

-P - color blocks, Prefined - node colors
+P is denoted by color blocks, Prefined is denoted by node colors

 Once this third phase is completed, another pass is applied to the aggregate graph.
-The passes are iterated until there are no more changes, and a maximum modularity is attained.
+The passes are iterated until there are no more changes on nodes' communities, and a maximum modularity is attained.

 Considerations